Maatary/haskell-from-first-principles/lambda/fundamentals.md

 - Sometimes, the body expression has variables that are not named in the head.
 We call those variables free variables.

   > `λx.xy`

+ - **A computation consists** of an **initial lambda expression** plus **a finite sequence of lambda terms, each deduced from the preceding term by one application of beta reduction**.
+We keep following the rules of application, **substituting arguments for bound variables** until there are no more heads left to evaluate or **no more arguments to apply them to**.

+ - It’s more common in academic lambda calculus materials **to refer to abstract variables rather than concrete values**.
+The process of beta reduction is the same, regardless.
+The lambda calculus is a process or method, like a game with a few simple rules for transforming lambdas but **no specific meaning**.

 ## Multiple arguments